-One of those issues is something that, well...
-I have one point of view about it and some people surprise me by having the oposite view about it.
+There's an issue on which I have one point of view about and some people surprise me by having the opposite view.
 I'm talking about privacy and freedom in the digital world.

 The controversy is well known.
 For instance, let me quote wikipedia on it: